mlinnosk/liblitestore/README.md

 ### Object values
 #### Value types
-Litestore can create four (4) different types of objects.
+Litestore can create two (2) different types of objects.
 These are:
 * null
 * raw
-* array
-* key-value

 ##### Null
 Simplest is the **null** type.
 Basically it can be used as **boolean** type